minurasam/Colpali-docker/README.md

 # ColPali Document Embedding API with Qdrant

-This project provides a production-ready deployment of the ColPali document embedding model on Azure Kubernetes Service (AKS) with Qdrant vector database integration.
+This project provides a production-ready deployment of the ColPali document embedding model on Azure Kubernetes Service (AKS) with Qdrant vector database integration, plus SharePoint to Azure Blob Storage sync capabilities.

 ## Overview